Inconel® 625 Alloy Wire

 Inconel® 625 Wire Alloy

-Inconel® 625 wire alloy can be made in flat, square, or even shaped wires.
-When you begin to analyze it, the two things that immediately stand out are its resistance to oxidation and its scaling at very high temperatures.
-This makes it vastly superior to other alloys, even ones that are made for high temperatures and varying heating and cooling conditions.
-The makeup of nickel 625 wire also makes it able to withstand corrosive environments as well, even severe ones.
-In fact, there is almost no impact on the wire in fresh or even salt water.
-This also holds true for non-acidic environments as well.
+Inconel® 625 wire is available in round, flat, or shaped wire.
+The nickel alloy offers great resistance to oxidation and its scaling at very high temperatures.
+Alloy 625 is often preferred over other alloys providing resistance to extreme temperatures.
+The makeup of nickel 625 wire also makes it able to withstand corrosive environments.
+There is almost no impact on the wire in fresh or even salt water.
+This also holds true for non-acidic environments.
 The high levels of Molybdenum also allows the alloy to be very resistant to pitting.